New York Nursing Home Abuse Lawyer

 Failure of a caregiver to provide for the resident's needs, such as withholding food or medical care

-Icon of a man crawling after being abused
+Icon of a man abandoned

 Abandonment